electron/rfcs/text/0012-corner-smoothing.md

 ### Resolve Through RFC Process

-- Is fingerprinting a major concern of this feature?
+- [x] Is fingerprinting a major concern of this feature?
+  - Resolved: Fingerprinting is a concern, but not a major concern.
+See next question for details.
-- Should this feature be gated by a `WebContents` option?
+- [x] Should this feature be gated by a `WebContents` option?
+  - Resolved: A `WebPreferences` option should be added so developers can disable this functionality.

 ### Resolve Through Implementation

-- Should patching be done on the different "Painter" classes or only the `GraphicsContext` class?
+- [x] Should patching be done on the different "Painter" classes or only the `GraphicsContext` class?
+  - Resolved: Mostly patching `GraphicsContext`, with additional patches to calls of specific `FloatRoundedRect` methods.
-- Testing strategy
+- [x] Testing strategy
+  - Resolved: Similar to some WPT tests, the rendered output of a demo Web document is compared to a reference known-correct output.

 ## Future possibilities